 - Pour in the melted butter and stir through the starter mixture.

-- In a separate bowl, mix together flour salt, baking powder (pumpkin spice if using) and sugar.
+- In a separate bowl, mix together flour salt, baking powder, sugar and pumpkin spice (if you're using it).

 - Now pour the liquid ingredients into the dry ingredients.